olamorr/TurboPascalCoin/README.md

 Marco Ferrante.
 Original source code is written in Pascal Language and is available at
 https://github.com/olamorr/TurboPascalCoin

 ## HOW TO COMPILE:

-Use Lazarus 1.6 for linux.
-Delphi 7 for windows.
+Use Lazarus 1.6 for linux & windows.

 Open project and build all.

 Enjoy TurboPascal Coin!

 ## Donations

 If you like it, consider a donation using BitCoin:
 Original dev: 16K3HCZRhFUtM8GdWRcfKeaa6KsuyxZaYk
 TurboPascal dev: 14i7enJUUr3Zcw172PpRHzJEj3ZbJt2pmJ